This Rice Krispie Treat recipe is foolproof! They never come out hard or dry and it is less mess than making them over the stove!

 Rice Krispie Treats are one of my kids’ favorite snacks, and I can’t blame them.
 I love this sweet treat too!
 However, sometimes they can be kind of a pain to make.
 When my friend Heidi told me about her easy method I knew I had to try it!
 Now she’s letting me share her secret with you – you can make them in the microwave!
 Not only is it easier than the stovetop method, they actually turn out BETTER.
 They are soft and chewy every time.
 Thanks Heidi!

 Secret to Soft Rice Krispie Treats

-- Place butter and marshmallows in a LARGE microwave-safe bowl and microwave on high for 1 minute.
-See recipe notes below.
+- Place butter and marshmallows in a LARGE microwave-safe bowl.

 - Fold in rice cereal until well combined.